DUNE/dune-justin/docs/justin_command.man_page.md

            authorized, you can use the justin command on that computer for 7 days, and then you will be invited to re-authorize it.
 You can have multiple computers at multiple sites authorized at the same time.

+    ENVIRONMENT
+           If set, the value of the environment variable JUSTIN_OPTIONS is prepended to the list of options after the justin subcommand.

     FILES